 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, French Guiana, Germany, Gibraltar, Greece, Guadeloupe, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Martinique, Mayotte, Netherlands, Norway, Poland, Portugal, Reunion, Romania, San Marino, Slovakia, Slovenia, Spain, and Sweden.

 Giffgaff allows tethering and you can use as much of your data as you want for this.
-If you’re on an unlimited plan, that means an unlimited amount can be used for tethering – but if you’re using an Always On plan then speeds are throttled between 8am and midnight if you use more than 80GB in a month.
+If you’re on an unlimited plan, that means an unlimited amount can be used for tethering.

 Giffgaff also has a fair usage policy for tethering which states that you shouldn’t regularly tether 12 or more devices if you have unlimited data, and that you shouldn’t use 650GB or more of data twice within a 6-month period.
 That latter point applies even outside of tethering, but unless you’re tethering extensively it’s unlikely to be an issue.

 Wi-Fi Calling means making calls over Wi-Fi, rather than your mobile network.
 This is ideal if for example you have signal blackspots at your home or office, as you can use your Wi-Fi network to stay in touch.
-It’s a seamless experience too, with no separate apps or accounts, however, Giffgaff doesn’t currently offer this service.
+It’s a seamless experience too, with no separate apps or accounts.
+Giffgaff was late to the party on offering this but as of late 2024 it does.

 VoLTE stands for Voice over LTE, though it’s sometimes called 4G Calling.
 It means making calls over 4G, whereas typically you need a 2G or 3G signal.
 The main advantage of this is it essentially means you have coverage in more places, as there will be areas with 4G but no other signal type.
-However, Giffgaff doesn’t currently offer VoLTE.
+As with Wi-Fi Calling, this was enabled by Giffgaff in late 2024.

 There’s no data rollover on Giffgaff, so you only get one month to use your data allowance.
 That’s standard though, as few networks give you a second chance to use it.